victor-chevillotte/override/level03/readme.md

 - The test function compares the input value and then calls a decrypt function
 - test() calls decrypt: with the result if it's less than 21, else with a random number.
 - The function decrypt() then passes a crypt over the parameter.
-- If the initial user-inputted password is correct, decrypt() prints "Congratulations!" and calls system("/bin/sh").
+- If the initial user-inputed password is correct, decrypt() prints "Congratulations!" and calls system("/bin/sh").

 ### step 3: Test with one number

+Programatic approach :
-To do a test with a number, it should be inputted into the executable, accompanied by a shell command.
+To do a test with a number, it should be inputed into the executable, accompanied by a shell command.
 The command to be used is:

 ```
 ( echo 10 ; sleep .1 ; echo 'cat /home/users/level04/.pass' ) | ./level03